On-site Training

 • Liability and legal concerns

 • Why improve machine safety?
+(Injury prevention, compliance, the law)

-• OSHA Basics of machine guarding (abbreviated)
+• OSHA basics of machine guarding (abbreviated)

-• Hierarchy of controls w/ examples
+• Hierarchy of controls with examples

 • Hazard recognition: Basics, Intermediate, Advanced (embedded in training)